 The Online Barcode Generator is a free barcode generator tool with a highly intuitive interface.
 You can create barcodes in the most popular symbologies, including Code 39, Code 93, Code 11, EAN, ISBN, Codabar, UPC, and dozens more.

 All you need to do is select the required barcode standard, enter the text, and choose formatting options.
-You can also customize the barcode by choosing the color, background, scale, and select damage proof levels.
+You can also customize the barcode by choosing the color, background, and scale, and selecting damage-proof levels.

 This website has generated almost 30 million barcodes, and it’s still one of the most accessible tools of such kind out there.